 - Pros & Cons

-Perhaps one of the most important aspect of one’s appearance is the face.
+Perhaps one of the most important aspects of one’s appearance is the face.
 Our faces play a large role in how we communicate, express ourselves, and even how we evaluate each other.
 When acne strikes, however, our faces can quickly turn from assets into burdens to hide from the rest of our world—whether it’s a single sore or a full-on flare-up.

 Fortunately, modern advancements in cosmetic medicine have made it possible to rid patients of acne and acne scarring.
 In this article, we’ll cover what you should know about your treatment options and their capability to change the reality of your acne scars.